Lee v. Weisman

 Lee v.
 Weisman, 505 U.S. 577 (1992), was a United States Supreme Court decision regarding school prayer.
 It was the first major school prayer case decided by the Rehnquist Court.
 It held that schools may not sponsor clerics to conduct even non-denominational prayer.
 The Court followed a broad interpretation of the Establishment Clause that had been standard for decades at the nation's highest court, a reaffirmation of the principles of such landmark cases as Engel v.
-Vitale and Abington v.
+Vitale and Abington School District v.
 Schempp.

 Background

 Robert E. Lee was the principal of Nathan Bishop Middle School in Providence, Rhode Island.
-He invited a rabbi to deliver a prayer at the 1989 graduation ceremony, but the parents of student Deborah Weisman requested a temporary injunction to bar the rabbi from speaking.
-The question being reviewed was whether or not this was constitutional.
-The Rhode Island district court denied the Weismans' motion.
+He invited a rabbi to deliver a prayer at the 1989 graduation ceremony, but the day before the ceremony, the parents of student Deborah Weisman filed a motion in the United States District Court for the District of Rhode Island for a temporary restraining order to bar the rabbi from delivering the invocation, arguing that it would violate the Establishment Clause.
+Chief Judge Francis J. Boyle denied the Weismans' motion, "essentially because the Court was not afforded adequate time to consider the important issues of the case".
 The family did attend the graduation ceremony, and the rabbi did deliver the benediction.

-The Weismans continued their litigation after the graduation and won a victory at the First Circuit Court of Appeals.
-The school district appealed to the U.S. Supreme Court, arguing that the prayer was nonsectarian and was doubly voluntary: Deborah was free not to stand for the prayer and because participation in the ceremony itself was not required.
+The Weismans continued their litigation after the graduation, and Chief Judge Boyle ultimately ruled in their favor, issuing an order "permanently enjoining the School Committee of the City of Providence, its agents or employees from authorizing or encouraging the use of prayer in connection with school graduation or promotion exercises".
+A three-judge panel of the United States Court of Appeals for the First Circuit affirmed the District Court's order, over the dissenting opinion of Judge Levin H. Campbell.
+The school district petitioned for a writ of certiorari in the U.S. Supreme Court, arguing that the prayer was nonsectarian and was doubly voluntary: Deborah was free not to stand for the prayer and because participation in the ceremony itself was not required.
 Arguments were heard on November 6, 1991.
+Charles J. Cooper appeared for the petitioners, Solicitor General Kenneth W. Starr argued as amicus curiae on behalf of the Bush administration in support of the school district, and Rhode Island attorney Sandra A. Blanding appeared on behalf of the Weismans.
 Justice Anthony Kennedy had been critical of the Court's decisions on school prayer, and many court watchers thought that he would provide the crucial fifth vote to reverse the lower court's ruling and deal a major blow to the twin separationist pillars of Engel and Abington.